 Thinking of applying to FUEL?
 Please read our Frequently Asked Questions to find out more about the process.

-How much theatre experience do I need to apply to FUEL?
+How much theatre experience do I need to apply for FUEL?

-We welcome recent graduates in applying for FUEL but we expect some experience of making theatre outside a third level institution and request you outline evidence of same.
+We welcome applications from recent graduates but we expect some experience of making theatre outside a third-level institution and request that you outline evidence of same.

 I am a playwright - can I apply to FUEL?

-Yes, playwrights are welcome to apply but we expect all applicants to have a team in mind who can work with them to develop their piece during the residency and showcase weeks.
+Yes, playwrights are welcome to apply but we expect all applicants to have a team in mind who you can work with to develop your piece during the residency and showcase weeks.
 Druid is not in a position to provide cast, creatives etc.

-I was born in the West but no longer live there - am I eligible for FUEL?
+I was born in the West of Ireland but no longer live there - am I eligible for FUEL?